Using CLI Proxy API to Optimize AI Costs and Integrations

 brew services start cliproxyapi

-If you run into some weird copy/paste bug, just ask an AI for more guidance or chat with the AI in the corner of my screen and it will guide you.
+If there is some copy bug or error, just ask an AI for more guidance, or chat with the AI in the corner of my screen and it will guide you.

 How to Configure CLI Proxy API: Basic Steps